Recipients are first made aware of the agreement via an email notification which contains a Review and sign button to access the agreement contents:

 - Security features

 - Photo zone

-- There is a 15-minute time limit to complete the verification process that starts once the email link is clicked.
+- A 15-minute time limit to complete the verification process starts once the email link is selected.

 - Once the text message is sent, a blue message appears indicating the message is sent, and the link in that message has a five-minute expiration.